larscom/ngx-translate-module-loader/README.md

 ```

 If you don't need upper case keys, set `nameSpaceUppercase` to false in the options because it's upper case by default.
+If you don't want to enable namespaces at all, set `enableNamespacing` to false

 ## Configuration